-Conventional rudders are placed behind the propeller with the rudder cross section arranged symmetrically with the rudder centre plane.
-But this arrangement ignores the fact that the propeller induces a strong rotational flow impinging on...
+Conventional rudders are placed behind the propeller with the rudder cross section arranged symmetrically about the vertical rudder centre plane.
+However, this arrangement does not consider the fact that the propeller induces a strong rotational...

 Due to the rotation of the slipstream, conventional rudders constantly operate in an apparent angle of attack.
 In addition to increasing drag, this also results in cavitation on the rudder blade.